Am I Good Enough?

 The real God of the Bible has a real reason to get annoyed at us.
 He could have given up on us all the way at the Garden of Eden where the first man sinned.
 He didn't even get past the first generation without mankind sinning.
 He could have forgotten about the ark and left Noah and his family to die.
 But he allowed mankind to live.
 And he says that he delays his coming because he wants more people to have that same chance at salvation.
 He's not disgusted by us.
 He's disgusted by our choices sometimes, yes.
 But he adores us.

 A friend of mine several decades ago couldn't stand her son's wife.
 She loved her boy, and she firmly believed that he had chosen badly.
-She was disgusted by his choice, but she convinced herself that he had simply made a mistake.
+She was disgusted by his choice, and she convinced herself that he had simply made a mistake.
 Now, this son was, in my opinion at the time, a waste of humanity.
 He didn't treat his wife well, and he wasn't much of a dad.
 He wasn't even so good to his parents.
 They were godly, wonderful people, and he just simply coasted along wasting air and food and water by using it up without giving back much of anything to the world.
 I couldn't stand the guy.
 But to his momma who knew him inside and out, he was precious.

 This man had a great mom, a loving and beautiful wife, and beautiful kids.
 But he looked unhappy all the time.
 He took out his frustrations on his wife, and he didn't smile at those lovely kids during most of the time that I was in the same room with him.
 We don't always do right by what we've been given.
 But we have a choice.
 Please, remember that it's not too late to tell God that you have really screwed it all up.
 It's not too late to ask for his help.
 It's not too late to give him control.
 And to let him remove that hideous shield that is only hiding the beautiful version of you inside.
 It's worth it.

 If you ever look at my outside and see a bunch of stuff that turns you away, please remember that there's more to me, too.
 Maybe I slipped up and allowed a shield to cover me again.
 But I ask for your grace, and I hope to show you the same.
 Let's trust God to give us his vision.
-Because instead of trying to look good according to our standards, wearing a shield of good deeds and fake attitudes, we should be preparing to go out there and help peel all that crud off of everyone else.
+Because instead of trying to look good according to our standards, wearing a shield of good deeds and fake attitudes, we should be preparing to go out there defenseless and clean, and to help peel all that crud off of everyone else.
 With His help, we can do it.
 Shall we?

 If you want to talk more, send me a message or comment on my blog.
 You can also read more at www.StephanieOrsini.com